Wired (film): Critical reception

 The critical response to Wired was almost uniformly hostile.
 Wired has an overall approval rating of 4% on Rotten Tomatoes based on 27 reviews, with an average rating of 3.5/10.
 The site's critics' consensus states: "A tasteless unintentional parody of the life it attempts to dramatize, Wired butchers John Belushi's memory with a misguided screenplay and unnecessary recreations of classic performances."

 Leonard Maltin condemned Wired as "the film fiasco of its year" and "mind-numbingly wrongheaded."
 Maltin noted that Michael Chiklis "looks a little like Belushi but conveys none of his comic genius in some clumsy Saturday Night Live recreations" and that J. T. Walsh, "as Woodward, is an unintentional howl with the decade's most constipated performance."

 Writing for The Washington Post, Rita Kempley dismissed the film as "the silliest celebrity bio since Mommie Dearest" and "a biography without an ounce of soul or a shred of dignity.
 Billed as a fantasy-comedy-drama, it manages to be none of these.
 The drama is laughable, the comedy lame, the fantasy without wings."
 Kempley described the film's direction as "ludicrous", the script as "preposterous", and also criticized Michael Chiklis' portrayal of Belushi: "Sam Kinison might have played the part -- like Belushi, he's obscene, overweight, abusive and mad as hell.
 Chiklis, who does look and sound like Belushi, is rather cherubic in his movie debut.
 There's a Bambi-ish quality to his portrait of debauchery, a strangely cute requiem for a funny man."

 Also writing for The Washington Post, Desson Howe wondered if the film is "what the real Belushi's family, friends and fans really need.
 Certainly Belushi deserves as much scrutiny as the next public figure who died after heavy drug use, but this autopsy seems unnecessary."
-Howe had no praise for Michael Chiklis' performance as Belushi: "Despite a histrionic outpouring of growls, snorts, yells and re-creations of familiar Belushi shticks, from Jake Elmore to Joe Cocker, Chiklis seems to miss every opportunity to redeem himself.
+Howe had no praise for Michael Chiklis' performance as Belushi: "Despite a histrionic outpouring of growls, snorts, yells and re-creations of familiar Belushi shticks, from Jake Blues to Joe Cocker, Chiklis seems to miss every opportunity to redeem himself.
 He's loud where he should have been soft, flat where he should have been funny and dead where he should have been alive."
 Howe also noted that the film version of Woodward "seems to have stumbled out of a Dragnet episode."